Wong Laundry Building

 The Wong Laundry Building is an historic building in Portland, Oregon's Old Town Chinatown neighborhood, United States.
+It is listed on the National Register of Historic Places (NRHP) as part of the Portland New Chinatown/Japantown Historic District.

 The two-story structure was completed in 1908, and sold in 2016.
 It was named one of Oregon's Most Endangered Places.